Welcome to the School Clubs section, keeping you updated on the many and varied clubs running at St Bernadette’s across the school year.

 Each year the Cookery Club organise a Cookathon where the whole school make different dishes such as curry, pizza, soup and cottage pie!
 A special guest is invited to the assembly at the end of the day to choose a winning class!

-Each week our KS2 athletes practice running on a Monday and Friday with Mrs Davies during lunchtime.
+Each week our KS2 athletes practice running on a twice weekly with Mrs Davies during lunchtime.
 Training is fun and our children are given the opportunity to compete in competitions in the Middlesbrough and regional area.

 We count our miles at St Bernadette’s.
 Year 6 children collect data consisting of how many laps of the field the children run.
 Depending on how many laps they do, children get certificates for running 10 miles, 25 miles, 50 miles and 100 miles.